LiquidSandwich/Project-3---Group-2/README.md

 1. Cookies CANNOT be disabled or blocked in any way, or app will not be able to function.
 Make sure that you don't have any third-party extensions blocking cookies.

+2. If the host (the person that selects game settings) logs in and immediately leaves, any additional players in the room will not be able to continue with game.
+As a solve, all remaining players can refresh/log out and start game again.

 ## Linting
 Below are the warnings/errors that were disabled and why they were disabled: